-- Inflammation is the body’s way of healing itself after an injury and protecting itself from infection; but chronic inflammation is linked with all kinds of diseases, from diabetes to heart disease.
+- Inflammation is the body’s way of healing itself after an injury and protecting itself from infection.
+Still, chronic inflammation is linked with all kinds of diseases, from diabetes to heart disease.

-- When you start exercising and moving your muscles, your muscle cells release a small protein called Interleukin 6, or IL-6, it plays an important role in fighting inflammation.
+- When you start exercising and moving your muscles, your muscle cells release a small protein called Interleukin 6, or IL-6, which plays an important role in fighting inflammation.

-- And inhibiting the signaling effects of a protein called interleukin 1 beta, which triggers inflammation that can damage the cells in the pancreas that produce insulin.
+- And it is inhibiting the signaling effects of a protein called interleukin one beta, which triggers inflammation that can damage the cells in the pancreas that produce insulin.

 Adverse effects of irregular exercise